guardian/recommendations/AWS.md

 ---

 * To follow best practice for VPCs, ensure you have a single CDK-generated VPC in your account that is used to house your applications.
 You can find the docs for it [here](https://github.com/guardian/cdk/blob/main/src/constructs/vpc/vpc.ts#L32-L59).
 * While generally discouraged, in some exceptional cases, such as security-sensitive services, you may want to use the construct to generate further VPCs in order to isolate specific applications.
-It is worth discussing with DevX Security and InfoSec if you are think you have a service that requires this.
+It is worth discussing with DevX Security and InfoSec if you think you have a service that requires this.
 * Avoid using the default VPC - The default VPC is designed to make it easy to get up and running but with many negative tradeoffs:
   - It lacks the proper security and auditing controls.
   - Network Access Control Lists (NACLs) are unrestricted.